Putin says Xi has questions and concerns over Ukraine | Headlines

 - Russian Federation

 Russian President Vladimir Putin on Thursday said he understood that Xi Jinping had questions and concerns about the situation in Ukraine but praised China's leader for what he said was a "balanced" position on the conflict.
-Russia's war in Ukraine has killed tens of thousands of people and pushed the global economy into uncharted waters with soaring prices for food and energy amid the biggest confrontation between Moscow and the West since the Cold War.
+Russia's war has killed tens of thousands of people and pushed the global economy into uncharted waters with soaring food and energy prices amid the biggest confrontation between Moscow and the West since the Cold War.

-At their first face-to-face meeting since the war, Xi said he was very happy to meet "my old friend" again after Putin said attempts by the United States to create a unipolar world would fail.
+At their first face-to-face meeting since the war, Xi said he was very happy to meet "my old friend" again after Putin said U.S. attempts to create a unipolar world would fail.
 "We highly value the balanced position of our Chinese friends when it comes to the Ukraine crisis," Putin told Xi, whom he addressed as "Dear Comrade Xi Jinping, dear friend".

 "We understand your questions and concern about this.
 During today's meeting, we will of course explain our position, we will explain in detail our position on this issue, although we have talked about this before."
 Putin's first remarks about Chinese concern over the war come just days after a lightning rout of his forces in north-eastern Ukraine.

 China has refrained from condemning Russia's operation against Ukraine or calling it an "invasion" in line with the Kremlin, which casts the war as "a special military operation".
-The last time Xi and Putin met in person, just weeks before Russia invaded Ukraine on Feb.
-24, they declared a "no limits" partnership and inked a promise to collaborate more against the West.
+The last time Xi and Putin met in person, just weeks before the Feb 24 invasion, they declared a "no limits" partnership and inked a promise to collaborate more against the West.

 Russia has for years been studying the possibility for a major new gas pipeline - the Power of Siberia 2 - to travel through Mongolia taking Russian gas to China.
-It will carry 50 billion cubic metres of gas per year, around a third of what Russia usually sells Europe – or equivalent to Nord Stream 1 annual volumes.
+It will carry 50 billion cubic metres of gas per year, around a third of what Russia usually sells Europe.

-(Additonal reporting by Ryan Woo and Yew Lun Tian; Writing by Olzhas Auyezov and Guy Faulconbridge; Editing by Raissa Kasolowsky, Tomasz Janowski, Jon Boyle and Jonathan Oatis)
+(Additonal reporting by Ryan Woo, Yew Lun Tian and David Ljunggren; Writing by Olzhas Auyezov and Guy Faulconbridge; Editing by Raissa Kasolowsky, Tomasz Janowski, Jon Boyle and Jonathan Oatis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)